 The latter strategy might be the precursor of the former.

-#1 Updated by Robert Hatcher over 1 year ago
+#1 Updated by Robert Hatcher about 3 years ago

 Let's talk about this so I fully understand the concern and the exact variables in question.